dojo/docs/dojox/mobile/faq.rst

 Address bar hiding does not work in Safari on iOS 7.
 What's going on?
 ---------------------------------------------------------------------

-This is a consequence of the new behavior of Safari in iOS 7: it is no longer possible to force in Javascript the hiding of the address bar.
+This is a consequence of the new behavior of Safari in iOS 7: it is no longer possible to force in JavaScript the hiding of the address bar.

 Why scrolling is fast and smooth on some devices/browsers but not on all?
 -------------------------------------------------------------------------